Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Well, one of the horses anyway.
 Technically, there were two horses that played the famous role.

 Following the death of Bamboo Harvester in 1970, a second palomino horse by the name of Pumpkin became the official Mister Ed.
 Pumpkin looked strikingly similar to Bamboo Harvester.
 The only difference was a patch of white that had to be covered over occasionally.
-Pumpkin was always on set during the filming, and posed for most of the publicity shots.
+While Bamboo Harvester was alive, Pumpkin was always on set during filming and posed for most of the publicity shots.
 The four-year-old was even trained to "talk" like Bamboo Harvester.

 In retirement, Pumpkin moved to Oklahoma where he lived out the rest of his life on Snodgrass Farm, just north of Tahlequah.